-An estate practitioner is likely to be visited by a client who, either as a beneficiary of an estate or as a co-executor of an estate, wishes one of the other executors removed from the grant.
-These situations arise as people who the testator/testatrix believed would be able to work together in the proper administration of the estate are often unable to do so.
+An estate practitioner is likely to be visited by a client who, either as a beneficiary of an estate or as a co-executor of an estate, wishes to remove an executor from the grant.
+These situations arise when people the testator believed would be able to work together are unable to do so.

-In appropriate circumstances, The Trustee Act can be used to appoint additional executors or to replace or remove executors.
-A personal representative is defined in section 1 of The Trustee Act as "an executor, an administrator and an administrator with the will annexed."
+In appropriate circumstances, one can use The Trustee Act to appoint additional executors or to replace or remove executors.
+Section 1 of The Trustee Act defines a personal representative as "an executor, an administrator and an administrator with the will annexed."